cristianstoichin/proposals/nfc_emergency_saas_proposal.md

 ## Why This Partnership Works

 You mentioned you're looking for someone who values culture and building something meaningful.
 I'm not here for a quick project flip.
 I've built SaaS platforms that are running in production today.
-I understand that this isn't just a CRUD app - it's a system that could literally save lives when a first responder taps that NFC tag.

 I communicate directly, I don't over-engineer, and I ship working code.
 If I see a simpler path that maintains security, I'll propose it.
 If something will take longer than expected, you'll know immediately.